Wrapped Brane Solutions in Romans $F(4)$ Gauged Supergravity

 \section{Equations of Motion in Lower Dimensions}

 Lower dimensional effective theories are parametrized by their dimensionality $6-d$ and $\t_{\mathcal{M}_{d}}$ determined by the ansatz for $SU(2)$ gauge fields.
-Equations of motion of effective theories are given here.
+Equations of motion of effective theories are given here\footnote{Note that the equations in this appendix are given in a manipulated form to facilitate the comparison with 6d equations after variation.}.
 Using the ansatz, one can recover the 6d equations of motion for each case.